 Dubai Itinerary: Day 1

 Kick-start your Dubai itinerary by visiting some of the city’s most popular points of interest.
-Let’s get into the top sights you don’t want to miss.
+Let’s get into the best things you don’t want to miss.

 See Dubai From Above at Burj Khalifa

 Burj Khalifa is Dubai’s famous skyscraper.
 Standing 828 metres high, it’s currently the world’s tallest building.
-It opened in 2010 and has since become an iconic symbol of the city.
+It opened in downtown Dubai in 2010 and has since become an iconic symbol of the city.

 The two observation decks of the Burj Khalifa are a must-see.
 As you can imagine, they offer spectacular views.
 One is located on the 124th and 125th floors of the building.
 The second one sits on the 148th floor.
 With an altitude of 555 metres, it’s the world’s highest observation deck.